zkemail/zk-email-verify/src/contracts/README.md

 Goerli Address of Deployment: 0xA555F9E05402F8240AC99A0d045081E19C0eB9B3

 To deploy contract to local forked mainnet or prod, edit Deploy.s.sol to point to your contracts.
+You should also edit the `.env` file from cloning `   .env.example` to include your own private key.

 ```
 # Set terminal to the folder with this README